ainurasyikin/Data-Exploration-with-SQL/README.md

-# Welcome to the my SQL Repository.
+# Welcome to my SQL Repository.

 This repository contains a collection of SQL scripts, queries, and database-related resources.

-# Happy studying!!!
+Happy studying!!!